Joonie86/COBRA-7.3/475/Readme.txt

 All ps2 payloads are properly ported just like 4.70 cobra releases

-the only thing that's not "FULLY" tested is those lv2 functions which I doubt it would make any issues.
-You could however try to verify those lv2 symbols.

-and also, like REBUG COBRA, you can place webman inside dev_flash/vsh/module, so it could be auto loaded on boot, but not required to do that

-you can use the old way to load webMAN as well just like previous non rebug cobra cfws.

 I disabled that accidental ofw update feature code from mappath.c, due to its issue with game ripping from backup managers like multiMAN.

 it prevents an access from multiMAN to copy PS3UPDAT.PUP file, so it caused a problem with ripping games